Educational Interpreter Summit

 Participants who prefer off-campus lodging may make their own accommodations at their own expense.

-If you are interested in sponsoring this event or would like additional information, please contact:
+If you are interested in partnering with this event or would like additional information, please complete the Partner Interest Form or contact:

 Lisa Godfrey